Poole Bay (PBY)

 Between

-Sandbanks Ferry Slipway and Branksome Chine (Canford Cliffs) the coastline
+Sandbanks Ferry Slipway and Branksome Dene Chine in Poole the coastline is

-is defended with a concrete revetment and timber groynes, and the beaches
+defended with a concrete revetment and rock groynes.
+During the

 Further